cambridge-healthcare/hi_sinatra-docker/blog.md

 This is our story of making Docker an essential component of our continuous delivery environment and the lessons that we've learned along the way.
-We have been using dockor in our staging environment for a month now and are planning to make it part of our production setup once the first stable version gets released.
+We have been using Docker in our staging environment for a month now and are planning to make it part of our production setup once the first stable version gets released.
 We'll be discussing the staging environment setup today with the promise of following up on the